RichardNysater/chaanbot/README.md

 ```

 Start bot to initialize config file creation, then edit the config file to your liking.
+Config file location is the user's config directory as determined by appdirs, typical locations are:

+        Mac OS X:  ~/Library/Application Support/chaanbot/chaanbot.cfg
+        Unix:      ~/.config/chaanbot/chaanbot.cfg or in $XDG_CONFIG_HOME, if defined
+        Win *:     C:\Users\<username>\AppData\[local or roaming]\chaanbot\chaanbot\chaanbot.cfg

-Output of running the bot will show where the config file is located:
+Output of running the bot will also show where the config file is located:
 ```
 chaanbot
 nano .config/chaanbot/chaanbot.cfg